-Following the workshop, there will be a meeting of the newly established Network of Ethics Committees in Social Research (NEKS) (Fr., July 5 2-5.30 pm).
-Working language of the NEKS meeting will be German (and English as needed). (see last page)
+Following the workshop, there will be a meeting of the newly established Network of Ethics Committees in Social Research (NEKS).
+Working language of the NEKS meeting will be German (and English as needed).
+For further information on NEKS please contact Hella von Unger (unger@lmu.de).

-To register (for the workshop and/or the NEKS meeting):

-• Please fill out the attached form(s) and send these to workshop@soziologie.uni- muenchen.de the latest by April 30, 2024.
+To register (for the workshop and/or the NEKS meeting): Please fill out the attached form(s) and send these to workshop@soziologie.uni-muenchen.de the latest by April 30, 2024.